-Chirashi Sushi is a traditional style of Japanese sushi commonly served on happy occasions and at parties.
-This bright and festive dish is made of sushi rice with a variety of vegetables mixed in, and cooked ingredients scattered on the top.
-This is the made-from-scratch method but I also have a quick and easy version on the blog.
+Chirashi Sushi is a traditional Japanese sushi served on happy and celebratory occasions.
+It‘s a bright and festive dish of sushi rice mixed with seasoned vegetables and scattered with colorful toppings.
+Try this made-from-scratch method or my quick and easy version!

 In Japan, we have a few dedicated dishes that are strongly tied to special occasions or celebratory events, and one of them is the brightly colored Chirashi Sushi (ちらし寿司).